Abdoelabassi/MITx-MLtoDLwPython/README.md

 you gonna need this following packages:

-numpy, matplotlib, scipt, tqdm, scikit-learn , pytorch
+numpy, matplotlib, scipy, tqdm, scikit-learn , pytorch

 visit <a href="https://pytorch.org">Pytorch</a> for more installation guide depeding in your OS and envs (pip or anaconda) w/ or wo/ CUDA.